fryerlab/choroid_contamination/README.md

 within the GTEx directory go through the following steps.
 First, unzip any files and folders.

-0.GTEx TPM counts and metadata files were downloaded from https://gtexportal.org/home/ Config files for each tissue are already provided in the GTEx_config folder.
+GTEx TPM counts and metadata files were downloaded from https://gtexportal.org/home/ Config files for each tissue are provided in the GTEx_config folder.
 TTR percential ranks file is provided.

 1. For each tissue_counts.tsv, percentile rank (aka bin) the expression for each gene for each sample.
 Every gene will have a rank expression from 0-100.
 Zero being no expression, and 100 being the highest expressed genes for that sample.
 Plot a violin jitter showing rank values of TTR expression for each brain tissue.